helloanh/webdev-boilerplate/README.md

+#Boilerplate with Webpack as bundler

+Using webpack2:
-sudo npm install -g webpack@2.4.1 --save-dev
+npm install -g webpack@2.4.1 --save-dev